IsmaelHK1/IsmaelHK1/README.md

 ## Just for introduce me :

-- 🌱 I’m a 20 years old student from Ynov.
+- 🌱 I’m a 21 years old student from Ynov.
-- 👯 Searching for sandwich course(= alternance) and work experience(= stage).
+- 👯 Searching for random project too learn more.
-- 💻 Working as bakckend Web developpement.
+- 💻 Working as FullStack Web developpement.
 - 😄 Love gaming and sport.
 - 📫 you can contact me if you want hacquin.ismael@gmail.com